nint8835/InvitationASM/README.md

 Prints the value contained in memory address A to stdout.

 #### COMPARE
-Usage: `COMPARE A`
+Usage: `COMPARE A, B`

-Compares the value contained in memory address A to the value in the register.
+Compares the value contained in memory address A to the value in memory address B.
-Sets MEMORY.gt to 1 if the value in the register is greater than the value in A.
-Sets MEMORY.lt to 1 if the value in the register is less than the value in A.
-Sets MEMORY.eq to 1 if the value in the register equals the value in A.
-Used to set the values used by JUMPGT, JUMPEQ, and JUMPLT
+Sets the values required for JUMPGT, JUMPEQ, and JUMPLT.

 #### STORE
 Usage: `STORE A`